 All that’s left for you to do is go check it out!

-Disclosure: In appreciation of my park reporting, OC Parks presented me with a 2014 annual pass.
-However, I would have purchased one myself if I hadn’t received the gift.
+Disclosure: In appreciation of my park reporting, OC Parks presented me with an annual pass in the past.
+However, I would have purchased one myself – and have many times since – if I hadn’t received the gift.